jdelkins/pia-tools/README.md

    own: the possibilies are numerous once you can get the forwarded port number.

-4. Every 15 minutes or so (using systemd timers or similar), run `pia-portforward --ifname <interface> --refresh` in order to refresh the port forwarding assignment using your cached authentication token.
+4. Every 15 minutes or so (using systemd timers or similar), run `pia-portforward --if-name <interface> --refresh` in order to refresh the port forwarding assignment using your cached authentication token.
 If you don't do this, PIA will eventually reclaim the port for another customer, and traffic meant for you could be delivered somewhere else!
 You don't want that.